 Classic Read: How Democrats Killed Their Populist Soul

 Matt Stoller’s How Democrats Killed Their Populist Soul is the best political analysis I’ve read all year.
+It offers a solid argument to how economic populism fell out of the national narrative—and accelerated the decline of the American middle class.

 -